Types of procurement KPIs

 KPI Target: Ensure at least 95% of purchases are from approved suppliers

-Access the 11 procurement metrics that all top-performing procurement leaders are tracking
+For inspiration, check out the 11 procurement metrics top-performing leaders track.

 Tracking KPIs and proving procurement’s value with Vertice